VedantS01/CompilerDesign/README.md

 # CompilerDesign -- CS3300 Coursework

-Repository containing projects of Compiler Design
+Repository containing projects of Compiler Design, adding up to the MiniJava Compiler (and an optional, MacroJava to MiniJava)

 **AUTHOR: VEDANT SABOO**
 **IIT MADRAS, CS19B074**